Breeze/breeze.github.io/doc-samples/about-todo-dataservice.md

 	<li>add the new <em>TodoItem </em>to the manager.</li>
 </ul>

 <p>The new <em>TodoItem </em>instance is shaped to suit the application&#39;s model library.
 If this is a Knockout application, the properties of the Todo are Knockout observables.
-If it&#39;s an Angular application, it has ECMAScript 5 properties with getters and setters.</p>
+If it&#39;s an AngularJS application, it has ECMAScript 5 properties with getters and setters.</p>

 <p>The Todo also has a Breeze <em>EntityAspect</em>.
 This is a doorway to important features of every Breeze entity.
 The ViewModel calls upon two of these features: the <em>propertyChanged</em> event and the <em>setDeleted</em> method.
 The <em>propertyChanged</em> event is raised when a data property changes; the ViewModel listens to that event to learn when it should save those changes.
 If the user clicks the &quot;X&quot; next to the Todo description, the ViewModel will calls the <em>setDeleted</em> method to put the Todo in a &quot;Deleted&quot; state and then saves this change; on the server, entities marked for delete are removed from the database.</p>